Victor Tabbush

 Broadly speaking, risk refers to the chance that the actual financial return – revenues minus costs – may be higher or lower than the projected return.
 When it comes to contracting with healthcare organizations, CBOs must understand and differentiate between two distinct contexts for risk:

-To understand what risk means for CBOs, we must first understand what risk looks like for the payer and how the payer, in turn, might aim to manage their risk by delegating it to one degree or another with their network of providers.
+To understand what risk means for CBOs, we must first understand what risk looks like for the payer and how the payer, in turn, might aim to manage its risk by delegating it to one degree or another with their network of providers.

 1. Global Risk

 With global risk contracting, the provider – often a medical group – takes full risk for all professional and institutional services paid for by a health plan.
-The plan provides a global or capitated payment to the medical group which then assumes responsibility for the total cost of care.
+The plan provides a global or capitated payment to the medical group, which then assumes responsibility for the total cost of care.

 2. Dual Risk

 In the dual risk model, the plan also sheds 100% of the risk but, unlike the global risk model, does so through separate contracts that apportion the risk to multiple providers.
-For example, a medical group and a cooperating hospital divide a capitation payment for all medical services between them.
+For example, a medical group and a cooperating hospital divide a capitation payment for all medical services.
 The physician organization takes the risk for professional services, and the hospital organization takes the lion’s share of the institutional services.

 3. Shared Risk

 The third way that the health plan may manage risk is by sharing it with a medical group.
 Here, a physician group receives capitation payments — but only to cover healthcare professional services.
 The plan and physician group then share the risk for institutional services (hospital, nursing home, outpatient surgical facilities, home health).
-The plan, after paying the providers for their institutional services and the physician group for their professional services, then divides any excess income with the physician group.
-Conversely, if there is any shortfall, the plan and physician organization share the loss.
-In practice, this provides some incentive for physicians to limit the use of the hospital.
+After paying the providers for their institutional services and the physician group for their professional services, the plan divides any excess income with the physician group.
+Conversely, the plan and the physician organization share the loss if there is any shortfall.
+In practice, this provides some incentive for physicians to limit hospital use.

 4. Fee-for-Service

-Although this fourth model is uncommon, it’s not unheard of for a Medicare Advantage plan to retain all of the risk by contracting with providers on a fee-for-service basis.
+Although this fourth model is uncommon, it’s not unheard of for a Medicare Advantage plan to retain all risk by contracting with providers on a fee-for-service basis.
 In this instance, the providers face no risk for excessive utilization and the resulting costs, so the obvious and sole target for a CBO is the plan.
 In fact, fee-for-service providers, since they are paid for volume, would lose income if a CBO were to reduce acute care utilization.